aliceblack/CTF-CodeInTheDark/README.md

 ## Crypto - Intercepted message (90 coins)
-Resolver in Powershell, each character is shifted based on his position, with an overflow when needed
+Resolver in Powershell, each character is shifted based on his position, with an overflow when needed.
+The code is NTRLGC{CaesarSaladsForEveryone}.
 ```
 function Convert-String {
     param (